lisamelton/video-transcoding-scripts/README.md

 Notice that there's no crop file for `/path/to/Another Movie.mkv`.
 This is because it doesn't require cropping.

+For other options that won't change from input to input, e.g. `--mkv`, simply augment the line in the script calling `transcode-video.sh`:

+        transcode-video.sh --mkv $crop_option "$input"

 The transcoding process is started by executing the script:

     ./batch.sh